Media Inquiries

 Where can I find details about a disciplinary hearing?

-If a physician or physician assistant is currently involved in the hearings process, a notice with the date of the hearing and charges will be published on CPSA’s website.
+If a physician or physician assistant is currently involved in the hearings process, a notice with the allegations and date of the hearing will be published on CPSA’s website.

-CPSA cannot comment on specifics, beyond what is published in the hearing notice, until the hearing has taken place and the Tribunal has delivered their decision in writing.
+CPSA cannot comment on specifics of the complaint that led to the hearing (beyond what’s published in the hearing notice) until the hearing has taken place and the Tribunal has delivered their decision in writing.

-Once a written hearing decision is received, a release is distributed to the media and the decision is published on our website.
+Once a written hearing decision is received, a media release is distributed and the decision is published on our website.

 Register to attend a hearing